UCAT Route Optimization Plan

 - Updated Service Launch

-All previous public information session slides and recordings can be viewed by following the links on the window to the right; members of the public are welcome to submit questions to staff through the Q&A tool below.
+This project has been completed.
+All previous public information session slides and recordings can be viewed by following the links on the window to the right.
 For more information, contact Brian Slack, Principal Transportation Planner, at bsla@ulstercountyny.gov

 Project Lifecycle steps include the following: